chakrit/sider/README.markdown

     string getResult = result.Item1;
     string[] mGetResults = result.Item2;
     string[] keysResults = result.Item3;

-Example when doing more than 7 calls (the maximum size of a Tuple<>) or when you don't know the number of calls you'll be doing in advance (although, that situation should be very unlikely):
+The returned value of these extension methods is a strongly-typed `Tuple<>`.

+Example when doing more than 7 calls:

     // unlimited number of calls (don't abuse it though) var result = client.Pipeline(c => {